assist-project/so-many-fuzzers-artifact/INSTALL.md

 The above command requires a building time of 529.0 seconds (i.e., about 10 minutes) on a MacBook Pro.

-The command `docker ps` shows the running containers:
+Now wait for two minutes to pass, and then use the command `docker ps` which will show the running containers:
 ```bash
 > docker ps
 CONTAINER ID   IMAGE                         COMMAND                  CREATED         STATUS         PORTS     NAMES